Last updated: May 14, 2026

 Why the Myth Persists

 If horses haven’t been used commercially for glue in decades, why do people still ask?
-The persistence comes from three interconnected sources:
+The persistence comes from three interconnected sources.

 Search Data Reveals the Fixation

-Search data shows a surprising gap in what people assume about glue.
-Across multiple keyword tools, “is glue made from horses” consistently registers far more searches than “is glue made from cows.”
-That imbalance reflects how strongly the horse narrative sticks in people’s minds, even though modern animal glue comes from cattle, not horses.[1]
+Across keyword research tools including Semrush and Ahrefs, “is glue made from horses” consistently registers far more searches than “is glue made from cows.”
+That imbalance reflects how strongly the horse narrative sticks in people’s minds, even though modern animal glue comes from cattle.
+People specifically associate horses with glue — the emotional weight of that connection makes the myth stickier than the truth.

 Pop Culture Reinforcement

-“Sent to the glue factory” appears in countless books, movies, and cartoons—from Animal Farm to Saturday morning animations.
+“Sent to the glue factory” appears in countless books, movies, and cartoons — from Animal Farm to Saturday morning animations.
 Cultural references keep the idea alive despite changing manufacturing reality.
 Kids grow up hearing the phrase, internalize it as fact, and repeat it without questioning whether it remains true.

 Why the Brain Prefers This Myth

 The human brain gravitates toward vivid, emotionally charged narratives over mundane industrial facts.
-“Majestic horses turned into glue” is a dramatic story that triggers emotional responses—making it memorable and shareable.
+“Majestic horses turned into glue” is a dramatic story that triggers emotional responses — making it memorable and shareable.
 “Cattle byproducts efficiently processed as adhesive co-product” is factually accurate but lacks narrative punch.

+Horses hold a unique place in human culture — we bond with them as companions, athletes, and working partners.
 The idea of turning a horse into glue feels more shocking than routine cattle byproduct processing, even though both animals have comparable intelligence and sensitivity.
-This emotional amplification keeps the myth alive—it feels more important than manufacturing economics suggest it should be.
+This emotional amplification keeps the myth alive long after it stopped being economically relevant.

 Animal vs. Synthetic Glue: Quick Comparison